 The Sensaphone company got its start because of a sunken boat.
 Twice in the same year founder Ken Blanchard’s unattended docked boat sank because the bilge pump failed after stormy weather, and the vessel took on water.
 Ken, an engineer, was motivated to develop a remote device that could monitor conditions and notify people when their boat was in trouble while they were away.

 Sensaphone customers have been using the WEB600 for over 11 years.
-The long life it provides has made it a reliable resource for many users monitoring many different applications, including businesses, residences, hotels, HVAC interests and more.
-The WEB600 comes with six universal digital or analog inputs, so you can monitor items such as temperature, humidity, water detection, and more.
-Like many other Sensaphone products, it provides one output and will also monitor for power failures on the circuit where it is installed.
+The long life it provides has made it a reliable resource for users monitoring businesses, residences, hotels, HVAC interests and many other applications.
+The WEB600 comes with six universal digital or analog inputs, so you can monitor conditions such as temperature, humidity and water detection.
+Like many other Sensaphone products, it provides one output and also monitors for power failures on the circuit where it is installed.

 Maintaining an ideal growing environment for cannabis plants is not an easy task.
 Personnel must monitor a variety of factors to ensure their plants stay healthy.
 Temperature, humidity, equipment status, CO2, and lighting are only a few of the conditions that need to be monitored 24/7.

 Sensaphone remote monitoring systems can be connected to a variety of sensors and accessories to keep tabs on basic environmental conditions such as temperature, humidity and water detection, security and power failures.
 All of these sensors require one of four output types to work with Sensaphone devices: 2.8k, 10k, dry contact (digital), or 4-20mA (analog).
 In addition to monitoring those sensor outputs, some Sensaphone devices can monitor pulse counts and runtimes — useful capabilities for water/wastewater and HVAC applications.